All Commonwealth supported students pay a student contribution amount.

 Provided you have supplied your TFN, the ATO will be notified of any student contribution amount that remains unpaid after the relevant due date.

-What if I did not supply a tax file number (TFN) on my CAF?
+What if I do not have a tax file number (TFN)?

-If you do not supply a tax file number to the University then you will be unable to obtain a HECS-HELP loan and will be charged an up-front student contribution amount.
+If you do not supply a tax file number to the University then you will be unable to obtain a HECS-HELP loan and will need tp pay your student contribution amount up-front.